scaleway/serverless-api-framework-python/docs/source/index.rst

     pip install scw_serverless

-This will install `srvless`:
+This will install `scw-serverless`:

 .. code-block:: console

-    srvless --help
+    scw-serverless --help

 The tool uses the same configuration_ as the Scaleway CLI to access your account.
 This includes the environment variables.